expo/expo/docs/versions/unversioned/sdk/register-root-component.md

 ### `Expo.registerRootComponent(component)`

 Sets the main component for Expo to use for your app.

-Prior to SDK 18, it was necessary to use `registerRootComponent` directly, but for projects created as of SDK 18 or later, this is handled automatically in the Expo SDK.
+> **Note: ** Prior to SDK 18, it was necessary to use `registerRootComponent` directly, but for projects created as of SDK 18 or later, this is handled automatically in the Expo SDK.

 #### Arguments